maksimowiczm/FoodYou/README.md

 ---

-### ❤️ Donate
+### ❤️ Sponsor

 This app is free, open-source, and ad-free.
-Your donations directly support full-time development of the project.
+You directly support full-time development of the project.

 - [Support on Liberapay](https://liberapay.com/maksimowiczm)
 - [Support on Ko-fi](https://ko-fi.com/maksimowiczm)